Y-133/M2-EmbSys/CaseStudy/simple_embedded_system.md

 |:--:|
 ![Simple embeddded - GPS tracker](https://user-images.githubusercontent.com/98869524/154610636-a0895ac0-849c-41c9-abd8-79eecdea5810.jpg)

+## Advantages:
+* Beside the GPS tracker and SOS message sender, the saety knife is helpful in escaping or for self defense.
+* The door breaker is very helpful in breaking the glass doors.

 ## Disadvanatages:
 * The system might be able to send SMS at the areas with low network connections.
 *  GSM is a recurring cost for service.

+# Application:
+This GPS tracker is more of a self defense tool which can be used by general public for their safety.
+* Adults, eldery people and even childrens without any hurtable accessories can use this tool.
+* One can use it with keychan or just carry in the pocket.